-When James' headache only seemed to intensified, he downed his entire glass of pumpkin juice and quickly set it back on the table to watch it refill instantly.
-When it was once more full to the brim, he placed it back upon his lips and drank as if it would rid of his headache.
+When James' headache only seemed to intensify, he downed his entire glass of pumpkin juice and quickly set it back on the table to watch it refill instantly.
+When it was full to the brim, he placed it back upon his lips and drank as if it would rid him of his headache.

 He looked to Norah and tried to muster a persuasive grin for her even as his head pounded within its skull and his heartbeat quickened.
 He knew what those feelings were, and he hoped to Merlin another seizure wouldn't be the outcome of it.
-He tried to force any of his bad feelings out as he smiled to her, but then something else happened.
+He tried to force aside any of his bad feelings as he smiled to her, but then something else happened.

 His vision flashed black, and then he was blinded by a brighter light before he was looking at something else entirely.
 It only appeared before his eyes for the smallest amount of time, but it was enough to register that it was still Norah Longbottom he was looking at.

-Albus...? was his initial thought.
+Albus...? he thought.

 Then, just as soon as it had come, it faded from his mind, and James was left to see the real Norah sitting before him with a look of surprise on her face.
 “J–Jamie...?” she stuttered to him after catching his horror-struck expression.

-James swallowed tried to ignore the confused and worried expression of his friends, siblings, and cousins around him.
+James swallowed and tried to ignore the confused and worried expression of his friends, siblings, and cousins around him.
 He was aware that their end of the Gryffindor table had quieted.
 James tried to swallow down his fear, tried to muster up that smile once more, but he couldn't.
 As he whipped his head about, he looked to his brother, wondering if it really was Albus he had envisioned Norah kissing.

-What's happening to me...?
+What's happening to me...? he thought hopelessly.

 He had to leave before he began to seize.
 He had to get out of there before he made himself look like a fool in front of the entire school.

 He began to sprint as he felt his vision go black yet again, this time remaining so.
 The sweat beaded around his temple, and he felt as if he had never run such a long stretch.
-He knew his commotion had caused Teddy and Dom to rise from their position at the staff table, and they were quickly bolting around the end of the table and down the aisle where James was hopelessly stumbling along the aisle.
+He knew his commotion had caused Teddy and Dominique to rise from their position at the staff table, and they were quickly bolting around the end of the table and down the aisle where James was hopelessly stumbling along the aisle.

 When the large door to the main entrance hall was only a desperate ten meters in front of him, he lost control of his body.
 He felt his muscles go weak and lethargic, his legs unwilling to cooperate any longer, and he fell to the floor in a heap.
 He face planted onto the stone floor and groaned as he tried to heave himself up.

-Unable to do so he rolled onto his back to stare up at the enchanted ceiling.
+Unable to do so, he rolled onto his back to stare up at the enchanted ceiling.
 He tried to regain his breath, to pull himself up and leave, but he couldn't.

-Next he knew he had lost all control over his body and his senses.
+Next he knew, he had lost all control over his body and his senses.
 He felt himself tense up as he began to jerk about.
 The last thing he saw was a bunch of unrecognizable third years leaning over him in terror before his eyes rolled into the back of his head and everything went black.

 They both fell to their knees as they each tried to grab hold of their assigned arm, but James' tossing and turning only made it more difficult.
 Albus pressed his knee into his brother's chest to lessen the strenuous task, and eventually they were able to take their hold.

 The three tried to push out the mutters and whispers of the students around them.
-Al could hear things like "Is he having a fit?" and other outrageous questions that didn't even give his brother justice.
+Al could hear things like ‘Is he having a fit?’ and other outrageous questions that didn't even give his brother justice.
 He didn't want his peers to believe that his older brother had immature fits when that wasn't the case at all.

-“The Dark Lord may be dead, but those who once followed him - "
+“The Dark Lord may be dead, but those who once followed him—”

-“Is that a - " Dominique blurted out in horror.
+“Is that a—” Dominique blurted out in horror.
 They had both paused in their shock even when they both knew it was only a greater reason to remove him from the large audience.

 “A prophecy, yes,” Teddy stumbled over his words.

-" - so resolutely will never lose their faith in him or give up their ways.
-The years have been quiet, but the one who brought on the Dark Lord's end shall be thrown into hell once more!
+“—so resolutely will never lose their faith in him or give up their ways.
+The years have been quiet, but the one who brought on the Dark Lord's end shall be thrown into hell once more.
 The world shall follow with it, and all who hold the Chosen One most dear shall watch as his life becomes forfeit!”

 “Oh my god...”
 Dominique whispered in horror after several moments.

-“D–D-Dom," Teddy muttered, “c–come on.
-We have to get him out."
+“D–D–Dominique,” Teddy muttered, “c–come on.
+We have to get him out of here.”

 Dominique nodded sternly even as tears pushed themselves into her eyes.
-She swiped them away with the back of her hand and gathered her cousin into her arms.
-Together they hauled James out of the Great Hall.
+She swiped them away with the back of her hand and gathered James into her arms.
+Together they hauled him out of the Great Hall.
 Albus followed in their wake, too afraid to look at their faces once more.
 Even as he slammed the large doors shut on the Great Hall and after he tossed his back against it, wanting to keep the rest of the student body away for the time being, he could hear their gossiping whispers.
 “Potter's a seer...”